-Rare Book Department have accumulated about 160 000 items.
+Rare Books Division has accumulated about 160 000 items.
 Chronological limits of collections – XV–XXI c.
 It is the largest depository of old books in Lithuania, by its holdings and significance it rivals the most famous libraries of Eastern Europe.

 The collection contains:

 books printed prior to 1500, the first booksusing a printing press (327 items).